 - 1) Educational partner feedback highlighted the need for academic interventions, a broad course of study, and instructional materials.
 By engaged in curriculum adoptions in science, social studies and English this year and into next fall, DCP is responding to this concern.
-Aligned adopted curriculum will provide research-based scaffold and interventions, as well as opportunities for common assessments and targeted ELD supports. - 2) Parents are specifically interested in academic interventions and would like DCP to explore tutoring options and reading support. - 3) Parents gave feedback about expanding course offerings specifically in financial literacy and physical education. - 4) Educational partners at DCP acknowledge the need for on-going special education programming and support. - 5) Educational partners request more support for Newcomers and continued support for Designated ELD. - 6) More CTE, Dual Enrollment and career exploration were requested by students, staff and the parent community (including more options in technology.) - 7) Consideration should be given for external provider support for DEI work, as well as teacher recruitment. - 8) AVID Advisory implementation will help support alignment, college-going mindset and students skills across the organization.
+Aligned adopted curriculum will provide research-based scaffold and interventions, as well as opportunities for common assessments and targeted ELD supports. - 2) Parents are specifically interested in academic interventions and would like DCP to explore tutoring options and reading support. - 3) Parents gave feedback about expanding course offerings specifically in financial literacy and physical education. - 4) Educational partners at DCP acknowledge the need for on-going special education programming and support. - 5) Educational partners request more support for Newcomers and continued support for Designated ELD. - 6) Consideration should be given for external provider support for DEI work, as well as teacher recruitment. - 7) AVID Advisory implementation will help support alignment, college-going mindset and students skills across the organization.

-Goal # Description Academic Proficiency: 100% of our students will demonstrate progress towards meeting grade-level standards in core academics and language proficiency to ensure academic readiness for college.
+Goal # Description 1 Academic Proficiency: 100% of our students will demonstrate progress towards meeting grade-level standards in core academics and language proficiency to ensure academic readiness for college.